b1994mi/heroku-pgsql-example/README.md

 ## Intro

-This is a simple app using node, express, pg, and sequelizer that I have successfully deployed to heroku and the db connection working.
+This is somewhat a boilerplate for deploying an app to Heroku using node, express, pg, and sequelizer.
+I have successfully deployed this to heroku and the db connection working.

 ## Reminder